 The NCEL is a major enterprise fund of the primary government of the State of North Carolina.
 The financial statements were prepared on the accrual basis of accounting in a manner similar to a private business entity.
-The principal operating revenues of the NCEL are sales of lottery products, by contracted retailers, to the general playing public.
+The principal operating revenues of NCEL are sales of lottery products, by contracted retailers, to the general playing public.
 Operating expenses include the cost of prizes, retailer commissions, gaming system vendor charges, personnel, and other administrative expenses.

-Included in this report are the Statements of Net Position as of June 30, 2019 and 2018, the Statements of Revenues, Expenses, and Changes in Net Position for the periods ended June 30, 2019 and 2018, and the Statements of Cash Flows for the periods ended June 30, 2019 and 2018.
+Included in this report are the Statements of Net Position as of June 30, 2020 and 2019, the Statements of Revenues, Expenses, and Changes in Net Position for the years ended June 30, 2020 and 2019, and the Statements of Cash Flows for the years ended June 30, 2020 and 2019.

-The NCEL transfers its net revenues to the Office of State Budget and Management (OSBM) for credit to the Education Lottery Fund.
+NCEL transfers its net revenues to the Office of State Budget and Management (OSBM) for credit to the Education Lottery Fund.
 Education Lottery funds are distributed by OSBM based on the budgeted distribution of lottery net revenue as recommended by the General Assembly.